Yangyangii/GAN-Tutorial/README.md

 # GANs Tutorial
-Implementation of GANs, DCGANs, CGANs, WGANs, and etc. with PyTorch for only MNIST
+Very simple implementation of GANs, DCGANs, CGANs, WGANs, and etc. with PyTorch for only MNIST.

+You can run it immediately at Jupyter Notebook.

 ## Requirements
 >* python 3.6 (Anaconda)